 We now give more details of the calculation.
 We were able to carry out the optimization up to $N'=2300$ with a usual laptop computer using the MATLAB programming language \footnote{For MATLAB R2015a, see {\tt http://www.mathworks.com}.}.
 We started the calculation for each given particle number with the $r_k$ parameters obtained for the previous simulation with a smaller particle number.

-Let us consider a spin-squeezed state that is not fully polarized and $\alpha=0.5.$ In \FIG{fig:spinsqueezing}(b), we can see that for small particle numbers we have a larger bound on $\mathcal{F_Q}[\varrho,J_y]$ than the one obtained from \EQ{eq:archetypical}, while for large particle numbers we approach \EQ{eq:archetypical}.
-Note that our calculations in this section were made for symmetric systems, while the calculations in the main text have been done for general, not necessarily symmetric states.
+Let us consider a spin-squeezed state that is not fully polarized and $\alpha=0.5.$ In \FIG{fig:spinsqueezing}(b), we can see that for small particle numbers we have a bound on $\mathcal{F}_{\rm Q}[\varrho,J_y]$ larger than the one obtained from \EQ{eq:archetypical}.
+Thus for this case we could improve bound \eqref{eq:archetypical} by assuming symmetry.
+On the other hand, for large particle numbers we approach \EQ{eq:archetypical}.

-After seeing the results of the calculations for $\alpha=0.85$ and $\alpha=0.5,$ the question arises, what would be the result for larger $\alpha,$ that is for even more polarized states.
-It turns out that if we choose $\alpha$ larger that $0.85,$ then the convergence of $\mathcal{F}_Q[\varrho_{N'},J_y]/N'$ will even be faster than in \FIG{fig:spinsqueezing}(a), and for the particle number of the experiment we obtain again that \EQ{eq:archetypical} is saturated.
+After seeing the results of the calculations for $\alpha=0.85$ and $\alpha=0.5,$ the question arises, what would the result be for larger $\alpha$, that is, for even more polarized states?
+It turns out that if we choose $\alpha$ larger than $0.85,$ then the convergence of $\mathcal{F}_{\rm Q}[\varrho_{N'},J_y]/N'$ will be even faster than in \FIG{fig:spinsqueezing}(a), and for the particle number of the experiment we obtain again that \EQ{eq:archetypical} is saturated.

 Finally, we add a note on a technical detail.
-We carried out our calculations with the the constraints on $\va{J_x},$ and $\ex{J_z},$ with the additional constraint $\exs{J_x}=0.$ For the experimental particles numbers, one can show that our results are valid even if we constrained only $\va{J_x}$ and $\ex{J_z},$ and did not use the $\exs{J_x}=0$ constraint.
-This way, in principle, we could only get a bound that is equal to one we obtained before or lower.
-However, we obtained before a value identical to the analytical bound \eqref{eq:archetypical}.
+We carried out our calculations with the constraints on $\va{J_x},$ and $\ex{J_z},$ with the additional constraint $\exs{J_x}=0.$ For the experimental particle numbers, one can show that our results are valid even if we constrain only $\va{J_x}$ and $\ex{J_z},$ and do not use the $\exs{J_x}=0$ constraint.
+This way, in principle, we can only get a bound that is equal to or lower than one we obtained before.
+However, we previously obtained a value identical to the analytical bound, \eqref{eq:archetypical}.
 The optimal bound cannot be below the analytic bound, since then the analytic bound would overestimate the quantum Fisher information, and it would not be a valid bound.
 Hence, even an optimization without the $\exs{J_x}=0$ constraint could not obtain a smaller value than our results.

-\subsubsection{Experiment creating Dicke states}
+\subsection{Experiment creating Dicke states}

-In order to estimate the metrological usefulness of states created in such experiments, we choose to measure $W_1=J_x^2,$ $W_2=J_y^2,$ and $W_3=J_z^2$ since the expectation values of these operators uniquely define the ideal Dicke state, and they have already been used for entanglement detection \cite{Lucke2014Detecting}.
-In cold gas experiments of nowadays, the state created is invariant under transformations of the type $U_z(\phi)=\exp(-iJ_z\phi)$ \cite{Apellaniz2015Verifying}.
-For such states $\exs{J_x^2}=\exs{J_y^2},$ which we also use as a constraint in our optimization.